-Carnegie's likeness is on the front of the medal.
-The rear side includes the biblical quote from St. John: "Greater love hath no man than this.
+Carnegie's likeness is on the face of the medal.
+The other side includes the biblical quote from St. John: "Greater love hath no man than this.
 That a man lay down his life for a friend."

-DeFrank also guestioned Blazek and his wife about growing up in the coal fields.
+DeFrank also asked Blazek and his wife about growing up in the coal fields.

-Blazek's father, John Sr., was an immigrant who rose to the position as a "demonstrator" of mining machines for U.S. Steel and who built a number of homes in Masontown with his own hands.
+Blazek's father, John Sr., was an immigrant who rose to the position of mining machine demonstrator for U.S. Steel and who built a number of homes in Masontown with his own hands.